When it comes to sweeteners, there is more to it than just the carbs…GLYCEMIC INDEX counts too.

 A lot of brands add other things that can impact your glucose other that the main sweetener.
 Some add dextrose or maltodextrin, others (mostly baking blends) add regular white sugar, these mixes can cause problems for your blood sugar and in turn, your ketosis.

-Sweeteners are interchangable, if a recipe calls for stevia…it will work with your favorite sweetener.
+Sweeteners are interchangeable for the most part, if a recipe calls for stevia…it will work with your favorite sweetener.
 Amounts may differ though.
 Different brands come in different types, granulated, powdered, liquid, even brown sugar, you can replace sugar in any recipe with an alternative.
+Some sweeteners react differently in recipes, allulose will make a more cake like cookie, while Swerve or Pyure will give you a crisper cookie.

 Pure STEVIA tends to be very bitter, pure ERYTHRITOL can have a “cooling effect”.
 Everyone is different and has different taste, while one sweetener may be great tasting to one person, it might be horrible to someone else.